Muon/elba/README.markdown

 moment, not properly tested and lacks documentation, so it is in no way recommended for production *anything* right now.

-**Elba development is currently on hold due to Lua 5.2.
-Will be back as soon as I get 5.2 in my repos.**
+~~**Elba development is currently on hold due to Lua 5.2.
+Will be back as soon as I get 5.2 in my repos.**~~ No Lua 5.2 for the foreseeable future, carrying on.

 Features
 --------